Euro zone bond yields hold steady after sharp drop

 By Harry Robertson

-LONDON, Nov 28 (Reuters) - Euro zone bond yields were little changed on Tuesday after falling sharply the previous day, with the focus on speeches from European Central Bank officials and inflation data due later in the week.
+LONDON, Nov 28 (Reuters) - Euro zone bond yields were little changed on Tuesday after falling sharply the previous day, although Italian yields ticked higher, with the focus on speeches from European Central Bank officials and inflation data due later in the week.

-Germany's 10-year bond yield DE10YT=RR was last down 1 basis point (bp) at 2.544%, after falling 9 bps on Monday.
+Germany's 10-year bond yield DE10YT=RR was last unchanged on the day at 2.555%, after falling 9 bps on Monday.
 Yields fall as bond prices rise, and vice versa.

 Yields in Europe and the U.S. have tumbled since hitting their highest levels in more than a decade in October, as a slowdown in inflation has made further interest rate hikes less likely.
 Germany's 10-year yield has dropped from a 12-year high of 3.024% in early October.

-Sean Kou, rates strategist at Societe Generale, said a lack of top-tier data and overnight news meant trading was subdued on Tuesday.

-German central bank chief Joachim Nagel on Tuesday said the European Central Bank's fight against inflation was not over.

-"If the inflation outlook worsened, we might have to raise the rate again," he said in Cyprus.

-Kou and two other analysts said the drop in yields on Monday was in part caused by an Econostream Europe story which said the ECB's next interest rate move was likelier to be a cut than a hike, citing a European Central Bank insider.

-Inflation data for the euro zone is due out on Thursday and economists expect it to show that price growth cooled to 2.7% year-on-year in November, from 2.9% in October.

-ECB President Christine Lagarde will deliver a pre-recorded message at a conference today, and Chief Economist Philip Lane is due to speak.

-The gap between Italy and Germany's 10-year bond yields DE10IT10=RR was last up 3 bps at 178 bps.
+The gap between Italy and Germany's 10-year bond yields DE10IT10=RR was last up 3 bps at 177 bps.
 It fell to a two-month low of 170 bps earlier in November.

+ECB President Christine Lagarde said on Monday that the central bank may soon discuss whether to end reinvestments early in its 1.7 trillion euro ($1.86 trillion) Pandemic Emergency Purchase Programme, or PEPP.
+Current policy is that reinvestments continue until at least the end of 2024.

+German central bank chief Joachim Nagel on Tuesday advocated a "significantly" smaller balance sheet.

+"We say (the spread) is going to widen to 215 bps in the second quarter and then come down afterwards," as credit conditions tighten across the euro zone, said Sean Kou, rates strategist at Societe Generale.

+Inflation data for the euro zone is due out on Thursday and economists expect that price growth cooled to 2.7% year-on-year in November, from 2.9% in October.

+Lagarde will deliver a pre-recorded message at a conference on Tuesday, and ECB Chief Economist Philip Lane is also due to speak in the U.S. on Tuesday.

-Germany's 2-year bond yield DE2YT=RR, which is sensitive to ECB rate expectations, was last roughly flat on the day at 2.98%.
+Germany's 2-year bond yield DE2YT=RR, which is sensitive to ECB rate expectations, was last down 1 bp at 2.974%.

 Survey data on Tuesday showed that German consumer sentiment improved slightly heading into the Christmas period but remained at very low levels.